-Responding to bullying, sexual harassment or 6. discrimination
+Responding to sexual harassment claims 6.

-- 6.1 If a team member has experienced bullying, sexual harassment or discrimination, ignoring the behaviour is unlikely to resolve the situation.
+- 6.1 If a team member has experienced sexual harassment, ignoring the behaviour is unlikely to resolve the situation.
 Remaining silent may inadvertently send the message to the person that their behaviour is acceptable.
-In some instances, the person may not be aware that their behaviour is unreasonable and the person may respond positively once they know that the behaviour has caused offence. - 6.2 False or misleading complaints/grievances about someone's behaviour will not be tolerated and such behaviour will be managed in accordance with the Disciplinary Procedure.
+In some instances, the person may not be aware that their behaviour is unreasonable and the person may respond positively once they know that the behaviour has caused offence. - 6.2 False or misleading complaints/grievances about someone's behaviour will not be tolerated and such behaviour will be managed in accordance with the Disciplinary Procedure (Pr8160).